-Many registered nurses choose to further their education and become advanced practice registered nurses (APRN) and work on their certification.
+Many Registered Nurses choose to further their education and become Advanced Practice Registered Nurses (APRNs).
 APRNs hold at least a master’s degree in nursing.
 Some examples of APRNs are:

-- Nurse practitioners.
-Nurse practitioners provide primary, acute and specialty health services to a variety of patients and in a variety of different settings.
+- Nurse Practitioners.
+Nurse Practitioners (NPs) provide primary, acute, and specialty health services to a variety of patients and in a variety of different settings.
 NPs can diagnose and treat health conditions and are allowed to write prescriptions.
 (Click here to learn how to become a General Nurse Practitioner)

 - Nurse Midwives.
-Nurse-midwives provide prenatal and postnatal care as well as manage deliveries in normal pregnancies.
+Nurse-midwives provide prenatal and postnatal care and manage deliveries in normal pregnancies.
 (Click here to learn how to become a Nurse Midwife)

-- Certified registered nurse anesthetists (CRNA).
+- Certified Registered Nurse Anesthetists (CRNA).
 Graduates of an accredited program in anesthesiology.
-CRNAs conduct pre-operative visits and assessments, administer general anesthetics for surgery, and evaluate postoperative status of clients.
+CRNAs conduct pre-operative visits and assessments, administer general anesthetics for surgery, and evaluate the postoperative status of clients.
 (Click here to learn how to become a Nurse Anesthetist)

-- Clinical nurse specialists (CNS).
-A clinical nurse specialist is an advanced practice RN who provides direct care, educates clients, conducts research, and manages care.
+- Clinical Nurse Specialists (CNS).
+A Clinical Nurse Specialist is an Advanced Practice RN who provides direct care, educates clients, researches, and manages care.
 They are experts in a specialized area of practice.

 Where Do Registered Nurses Work?

 The work settings for Registered Nurses are as varied as the field of medicine itself.
-RN can work in hospitals, doctors’ offices, clinics, treatments centers, hospices, schools, senior living facilities, or in a patient’s home.
+RN can work in hospitals, doctors’ offices, treatment centers, hospices, schools, senior living facilities, or in a patient’s home.

-Although a nurse’s duties and responsibilities will vary from one practice (or workplace setting) to another, all RNs usually provide both physical and psychological support for their patients and their patients’ families.
+Although a nurse’s duties and responsibilities will vary from one practice (or workplace setting) to another, all RNs usually provide physical and psychological support for their patients and their families.

 Registered Nurse Schooling & Certification